 I find breakfast particularly helpful.
 If my husband is home he takes the breakfast shift, but when he’s not I need it to be dead easy and basically DIY for the kids.

 This past weekend I bought about a million waffles for two dollars.
 Okay not really, but I think this type of breakfast is easy and filling.
-The kids can pop it in the toaster and voila!
+The kids can pop it in the toaster and voila.

 I hear it exists that some mothers cook hot breakfast for their kids most days.

 I simply do not believe these mothers exist.
 How can it be?
-Other easy breakfasts are breakfast bars and oatmeal.

 Instead of buying the oatmeal in individual packets, though, buy a big container and separate them individually using this recipe or one like it.
 I do this and the kids LOVE it!